 Snowflake features and services are identical across regions; however, there are some differences in unit costs for credits and data storage.
 Another factor that impacts unit costs is whether you have a Snowflake On Demand or Capacity account.
 For more information about pricing as it pertains to a specific region, see the pricing page (in the Snowflake website).

 Each Snowflake account is located in a single region, i.e. multi-region accounts are not supported.
-The default is the US West Region (i.e. if no region is specified/requested at the time an account is provisioned, the account is located in US West).
+The default on the AWS cloud platform is the US West Region (i.e. if no region is specified/requested at the time an account is provisioned, the account is located in US West).
 Note that regions do not limit user access to Snowflake; they only dictate the geographical location where data is stored and compute resources are provisioned.

 In addition, Snowflake does not yet support accessing or sharing data between accounts.
 If you wish to use Snowflake across multiple regions, you must have a separate Snowflake account in each region and the data in these accounts cannot currently be directly accessed or shared between them.